JHU-PL-Lab/www-fpse/coding.md

 * [`ocamlc`](https://ocaml.org/manual/comp.html) is the standalone compiler which we will be invoking via the `dune` build tool.
 * [`utop`](https://opam.ocaml.org/blog/about-utop/) is the  read/eval/print loop.
 It is a replacement for the original [`ocaml`](https://ocaml.org/manual/toplevel.html) command, with many more features such as command history, replay, etc.
 * [`Core`](https://opensource.janestreet.com/core/) was described above
-* [`ocamldoc`](https://ocaml.org/manual/ocamldoc.html) is the documentation generator, turning code comments into documentation webpages similar to JavaDoc etc.
+* [`odoc`](https://ocaml.github.io/odoc/odoc/index.html) is the OCaml documentation generator, turning code comments into documentation webpages similar to JavaDoc etc.
 * [`dune`](https://dune.build) is the build tool (think `make`) that we will be using.
 * [OUnit](https://github.com/gildor478/ounit) is the unit tester for OCaml.
 The opam package is called `ounit2` for obscure reasons.
 * [`ppx_jane`](https://github.com/janestreet/ppx_jane) adds boilerplate functions to type definitions as well as many other macros.
 Unfortunately it is not documented, but `[@@deriving equal, compare, sexp]` for example will add equal and compare on a type, and to/from s-expression convertor functions.